Abdelillah-CHADLI/CV-Analyzer/README.md

 # CV Analyzer

+> **Note about the live demo:**
+> The application uses a hosted backend service for CV analysis with the Gemini API.
+> Because the service may become inactive after long periods without traffic, the first request can take **2–3 minutes** to complete while the backend wakes up.
+Subsequent requests are usually much faster.

 **AI-powered CV analysis tool** that extracts, analyzes, and provides actionable recommendations to help users improve their resumes.
 Supports PDF, PNG, and JPG files, with OCR text extraction.

 ---